 Below are some of the natural alternatives for killing head lice and helping to prevent future lice infestations.

-Tea Tree Oil is touted as a great head lice treatment for killing lice, even with severe infestations.
+- Tea Tree Oil is touted as a great head lice treatment for killing lice, even with severe infestations.
 Tea Tree Oil shampoos can also be effective in preventing further outbreaks.
 You can also add tea tree oil to your usual shampoo, and wash the hair every other day.
 Alternately you can mix tea tree oil with water in a spray bottle.
 Apply it to the hair on a regular basis in an effort to prevent head lice.
 You might also consider lightly spraying pillowcases as a preventative measure.

-Coconut Oil works well as a head lice treatment, since it is deadly to lice.
-If you have a severe outbreak, try warming up the oil and doing a hot oil treatment on your child's hair.
-You might also add some oil to the laundry as a preventative.
-Coconut shampoo and conditioner will also kill the lice and any new nymphs as they hatch.
+- Coconut shampoo and conditioner will also kill the lice and any new nymphs as they hatch.
 If you have your kids continue to wash their hair with coconut oil shampoo and follow up with coconut oil conditioner, it will make their hair shiny, manageable, and the pesky critters will no longer be attracted to their hair.

-How To site gives instructions on using Neem for treating lice.
+This "How To" Site gives instructions on using Neem for treating lice.

 The head lice treatments on this page should give you the natural alternatives you need to get rid of any lice problem without the use of chemical pesticides.